OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-58-en.md

 ## RTL Evaluation

 We used SimPoint for program sampling and created checkpoint images based on our custom Checkpoint format, with a **SimPoint clustering coverage of 100%**.
 SPEC06 was compiled using gcc12 with O3 optimization enabled, the jemalloc memory library, and the `-ffp-contraction` option for SPEC06FP set to fast.
 The instruction set used was RV64GCB.
-We ran SPEC06 fragments on the XiangShan processor **version 49162c9 from August 24** (**configured with 64KB L1 ICache, 64KB L1 DCache, 1MB L2, and 16MB L3, and a 3ld2st LSU**) in a simulation environment.
+We ran SPEC06 checkpoints on the XiangShan processor **version 49162c9 from August 24** (**configured with 64KB L1 ICache, 64KB L1 DCache, 1MB L2, and 16MB L3, and a 3ld2st LSU**) in a simulation environment.
 DRAMsim3 was used to simulate DDR4-3200 memory latency with a CPU running at 3GHz.
-Below are the estimated SPECCPU 2006 scores:
+Below are the estimated SPEC CPU2006 scores:

 | SPECint 2006 est. | @ 3GHz | SPECfp 2006 est.  | @ 3GHz |
 | :---------------- | :----: | :---------------- | :----: |